SakuZN/C-vs-Assembly-Stencil-Performance-Analysis/README.md

 where $\ n$  is the size of the input array.
 This is because it performs a constant amount of work for each element in the array.
 The function does not use any advanced C features or optimizations, so its performance is determined mainly by the CPU speed and the C compiler's efficiency.

 ## Assembly Function Algorithm Breakdown
-- 1. <b>Setup</b>:  The function begins by pushing the registers $\  RSI, RBX, R12, R13, RBP$ onto the stack to save their original values.
-It then sets up the stack frame by moving the stack pointer $\ RSP$ into the base pointer $\ RBP$, and adding 48 to $\ RBP$ to account for the space used by the pushed registers.
+- 1. <b>Setup</b>:  The function begins by pushing the non-volatile registers $\  RSI, RBX, R12, and R13$ and the base pointer register $\ RBP$ onto the stack to save their original values and restore them later on after the function call to ensure the assembly function's consistency and predictability.
+It then sets up the stack frame by moving the stack pointer $\ RSP$ into the base pointer $\ RBP$, and adding a total of 48 to $\ RBP$ to account for the space used by the pushed registers and point the base pointer $\ RBP$ into the first shadow space.

 - 2. <b>Initialization</b>: The function initializes several registers to zero $\ (RAX, RBX, R13, R12, R11, R10) $.
 It calculates the limit as $\ size - 3$ $\
  (R10 = R8 - 3)$ to avoid out-of-bounds access.
-It sets up pointers to the input and output arrays $\ (RSI = RCX, R13 = RDX)$.
+The $\RBX$ register's starting value is set to 3 ($\ i$ = 3 where i is the starting middle input element with three predecessors and three successors to be summed overall and outputted to vectorY).
+Furthermore, the $\ RSI and RDX$ registers are set as pointers to the input and output arrays $\ (RSI = RCX (vectorX), R13 = RDX (vectorY))$ through the LEA instruction.

-- 3. <b>Loop</b>: The function enters a loop that continues until the loop counter $\ RBX$ equals the limit $\ R10$.
-In each iteration, it uses the SIMD instruction $\ addsd$ to add double-precision floating-point values from the input array, and stores the result in the output array at the current index.
+- 3. <b>Loop</b>: The function enters a loop that continues until the loop counter $\ RBX$ equals the limit ($\ R10$).
+In each iteration, it uses the SIMD instruction $\ addsd$ to sum seven (starting from i - 3 until i + 3) double-precision floating-point values from the input array and store each sum result in the output array based on the current vectorY ($\ R11$) index.
 It increments the output array index $\ R11$ and the loop counter $\ RBX$ after each iteration.

-- 4. <b>End</b>: If the function was successful, it sets $\ RAX$ to 1.
-It then pops the original values of $\ RBP, R13, R12, RBX, RSI$ off the stack to restore their original values.
+- 4. <b>End</b>: If the function was successful, it sets $\ RAX$ to 1 and returns the register's value.
+It then pops the original non-volatile values of $\ RBP, R13, R12, RBX, RSI$ off the stack to restore their original values and maintain the program's consistency and predictability.
 Finally, it returns from the function.
 <br>

-(Add Explanation Here)
+This assembly function is the exact equivalent of the previous implemented C stencil operation function.
+The function contains only one loop that iterates over vectorX (input array) starting at i = 3 until i equals the limit (vectorX size - 3) where each iteration sums a total of seven elements (the i-th element and its three predecessors and three successors) from vectorX and outputs the sum result to vectorY.
+Afterwards, the registers representing the vectorX and vectorY indices are incremented until all valid combination of sevent input elements from vectorX are taken into account and outputted to vectorY.
+This function has a time complexity of $\ O(n - 3)$ or simply $\ O(n)$, where n is the size of vectorX (input array).
+Same with the previous C implementation, this function does not use advanced or complicated algorithms or workarounds and is merely implemented to copy the exact algorithm and time complexity of the previously implemented C function.

 # Sanity Check
 | Code Implementation    | Code Output            |